Turkish Air Force: Eurofighter Typhoon

-On October 27, 2025, Turkish president Recep Tayyip Erdoğan signed an £8 billion ($10.7 billion) deal with British prime minister Keir Starmer to purchase 20 new Eurofighter Typhoon Tranche 4 fighter aircraft.
+On October 27, 2025, Turkish president Recep Tayyip Erdoğan signed an £8 billion ($10.7 billion) deal with British prime minister Keir Starmer to purchase 20 new Eurofighter Typhoon Tranche 5 ECRS Mk2 fighter aircraft, produced by Eurofighter Jagdflugzeug GmbH.
+According to the Turkish Presidency's Directorate of Communications, the agreement also includes an option for 20 additional aircraft.
 According to the UK, the first batch will be delivered in 2030.
-Turkey has also formally proposed to purchase 12 Eurofighter Typhoon Tranche 3 aircraft from Qatar and another 12 aircraft of the same type from Oman; which, if realized, would bring the total number to 44.
+Turkey has also formally proposed to purchase 12 Eurofighter Typhoon Tranche 3A aircraft from the Qatari Air Force (half of its current fleet of 24 Typhoon T3As) and another 12 aircraft of the same type from the Omani Air Force (all of its current fleet of 12 Typhoon T3As); which, if realized, would bring the total number to 44.